LiveOakLabs/terraform-provider-readme/docs/resources/doc.md

 subcategory: ""
 description: |-
   Manage docs on ReadMe.com
+  Docs on ReadMe support setting some attributes using front matter.
+Resource attributes take precedence over front matter attributes in the provider.
+  Refer to https://docs.readme.com/main/docs/rdme for more information about using front matter in ReadMe docs and custom pages.
   See https://docs.readme.com/main/reference/getdoc for more information about this API endpoint.
-  All of the optional attributes except body may alternatively be set in the body's front matter.
-Attributes take precedence over values set in front matter.
-  Refer to https://docs.readme.com/main/docs/rdme for more information about using front matter in ReadMe docs.
 ---

 # readme_doc (Resource)

 Manage docs on ReadMe.com

+Docs on ReadMe support setting some attributes using front matter.
+Resource attributes take precedence over front matter attributes in the provider.

+Refer to <https://docs.readme.com/main/docs/rdme> for more information about using front matter in ReadMe docs and custom pages.

 See <https://docs.readme.com/main/reference/getdoc> for more information about this API endpoint.

-All of the optional attributes except `body` may alternatively be set in the body's front matter.
-Attributes take precedence over values set in front matter.

-Refer to <https://docs.readme.com/main/docs/rdme> for more information about using front matter in ReadMe docs.

 ## Example Usage